viktorvan/viktorvan.github.io/_posts/2019-08-12-migrating-activelogin.identity-to-property-based-tests-1.markdown

 ## Creating a custom generator for the SwedishPersonalIdentityNumber type

-It turns out, due to GDPR, that you should not use any 'real' Personal Identity Number values in your tests since the pins could actully belong to a real person.
+It turns out, due to GDPR, that you should not use any 'random' Personal Identity Number values in your tests since the pins could actully belong to a real person.
 The Swedish National Tax Board that is in charge of the Personal Identity Numbers actually provide a list of valid numbers to use for testing purposes.
-To simplify the usage of these test numbers [ActiveLogin.Identity](https://github.com/ActiveLogin/ActiveLogin.Identity) actually provides access to the test numbers in the package [`ActiveLogin.Identity.Swedish.TestData`](https://www.nuget.org/packages/ActiveLogin.Identity.Swedish.TestData/).
+To simplify the usage of these test numbers [ActiveLogin.Identity](https://github.com/ActiveLogin/ActiveLogin.Identity) actually provides access to the test numbers in the package [ActiveLogin.Identity.Swedish.TestData](https://www.nuget.org/packages/ActiveLogin.Identity.Swedish.TestData/).
 So we'll use that package to ensure we are not using any 'real' pin numbers.

 Using the TestData package we can get a random valid pin from: `SwedishPersonalIdentityNumberTestData.getRandom()`.
 Now let's build our custom generator; In this case it is quite easy, we can use the generator computation expression from FsCheck and just call the getRandom-function.